 Duolan Li and her husband, Joshua Walker, moved from Brooklyn in 2009, drawn by Charleston’s warm weather and historic charm.
 Though the city’s food scene was growing, the couple noted the lack of culinary diversity.
 “We missed some of the flavors we enjoyed in New York and on our travels,” says Li, who was born in China and grew up eating home-cooked Chinese food.
 “At one point we said, ‘Why don’t we do it ourselves?’ ”

 The restaurant they launched, Xiao Bao Biscuit, is now one of the most popular in town, serving what Li calls “Asian soul food” (such as okonomiyaki, or cabbage pancakes, topped with candied pork) in a renovated gas station.
-Tu, the couple’s latest collaboration, opened in Charleston’s up-and-coming Eastside neighborhood in 2017 and went through several iterations (global fare, Indian cuisine, Asian street food) before closing in March 2021 due to the pandemic.
+Tu, the couple’s recent collaboration, opened in Charleston’s up-and-coming Eastside neighborhood in 2017 and went through several iterations (global fare, Indian cuisine, Asian street food) before closing in March 2021 due to the pandemic.

 Li and Walker, along with their infant daughter, live in Wagener Terrace, a residential area within walking distance of new restaurants and bars in the Upper Peninsula.
 On nights when she’s not on baby duty, you can catch Li moonlighting as a DJ, Auntie Ayi, spinning house, electro, and techno tunes at small clubs uptown.
 These are her picks.